labiium/pytestlab/docs/en/user_guide/measurement_session.md

 - **values:** Iterable of values (list, numpy array, etc.)
 - **unit:** Optional unit string
 - **notes:** Optional description

+You can also pass a `StepSpec` from `pytestlab.measurements.step.*` helpers for non-linear sequences (logarithmic, exponential, geometric, or arbitrary generators).

 ### `@session.acquire`